-- 1) Is 37 sformational leadership positively and significantly linked to the quality of work life?
-2) Is transformational leadership positively and 57 lifeantly linked to the quality of work life?
-3) Is tran 53 mational leadership positively and significantly linked to organizational commitment?

-- 3) is the communicational readership positively and significantly linked to organizational communent?

-5) Is the quality of working life positively and significantly linked to organizational communent?

-5) Is the quality of working life positively and significantly linked to organizational citizenship behavior?

-6) Is organizational commitment positive and significantly linked to organizational citizenship behavior?

-7) Does the quality of work-life play a mediating role in the commitment?

-13 - 8) Does the quality of work-life play a mediating role in the link between transformational leadership and organizational citizenship behavior? - 9) Does organizational commitment play a mediating role in the link between transformational leadership and organizational citi-Does organized zenship behavior?
+- 1) Is transformational leadership positively and significantly linked to the quality of work life? - 2) Is transformational leadership positively and significantly linked to the quality of work life? - 3) Is transformational leadership positively and significantly linked to organizational commitment? - 4) Is the quality of working life positively and significantly linked to organizational commitment? - 5) Is the quality of working life positively and significantly linked to organizational citizenship behavior? - 6) Is organizational commitment positively and significantly linked to organizational citizenship behavior? - 7) Does the quality of work-life play a mediating role in the link between transformational leadership and organizational commitment? - 8) Does the quality of work-life play a mediating role in the link between transformational leadership and organizational citizenship behavior? - 9) Does organizational commitment play a mediating role in the link between transformational leadership and organizational citizenship behavior?

-Referring to the problem formulation, this research aims to empirically test the direct link: 1) transformational leadership with organizational citizenship behavior, 5) transformational leadership with quality of work 18; 3) transformational leadership with organizational commitment; 4) quality of work life with organizational commitment; 5) qual 5 of work life with organizational citizenship behavior, 6) organizational commitment with organizational citizenship behavior.
-To fill the gap in previous research, this research also aims to examine 3 mediating role of 7) quality of work 181 in the link between transformational leadership and organizational commitment; 8) quality of work life on the link between transformational leadership and organizational citizenship behavior; 9) organizational commitment to the link between transformational leadership and organizational citizenship behavior.
+Referring to the problem formulation, this research aims to empirically test the direct link: 1) transformational leadership with organizational citizenship behavior; 2) transformational leadership with quality of work life; 3) transformational leadership with organizational commitment; 4) quality of work life with organizational commitment; 5) quality of work life with organizational citizenship behavior.
+To fill the gap in previous research, this research also aims to examine the mediating role of 7) quality of work life in the link between transformational leadership and organizational commitment; 8) quality of work life on the link between transformational leadership and organizational citizenship behavior; 9) organizational commitment to the link between transformational leadership and organizational citizenship behavior.